 We have reviewed the interim financial information set out on pages 1 to 48, which comprises the consolidated statement of financial position of Tencent Holdings Limited (the "Company") and its subsidiaries (together, the "Group") as at 30 June 2011 and the related consolidated income statement, the consolidated statement of comprehensive income for the three and six months then ended, the consolidated statement of changes in equity and the condensed consolidated statement of cash flows for the six months then ended, and a summary of significant accounting policies and other explanatory notes (collectively defined as the "Interim Financial Information").
 The Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited require the preparation of a report on interim financial information to be in compliance with the relevant provisions thereof and International Accounting Standard 34 'Interim Financial Reporting'.
-The directors of the Company are responsible for the preparation and presentation of this interim financial information in accordance with International Accounting Standard 34 'Interim Financial Reporting'.
-Our responsibility is to express a conclusion on this Interim Financial Information based on our review and to report our conclusion solely to you, as a body, in accordance with our agreed terms of engagement and for no other purpose.
+The directors of the Company are responsible for the preparation and presentation of this interim financial information in accordance with International Accounting Standard 34 'Interim Financial Information solely to you, as a body, in accordance with our agreed terms of engagement and for no other purpose.
 We do not assume responsibility towards or accept liability to any other person for the contents of this report.